Posted on Jan 31, 2020 in Personal Injury by Caroline Kelly

-European Council directives do not become law in this country as soon as they are made.
-Before becoming law, the directives must then be implemented by each member state by either primary or secondary legislation.
+Significantly, most health and safety regulations that come from Europe and govern safety in the workplace take the form of European Directives.
+European Directives must be implemented by each member state by either primary or secondary legislation.
 As a consequence, much of what seems to be British law actually implements law that was decided at a European level.
 It should be noted that much of this law was made with the consent of the British government and was not necessarily imposed upon us, but neither are we able to unilaterally decide to change it.

 Receive the latest news, legal updates and event information straight to your inboxStay Updated